phatblat/UnitTestingWithQuick/presentation.md

 # Quick Caveats

 - Easy to forget disabled/focused tests.
+- Cannot run single example using ✅ or 🛑 in editor gutter.
 - Clicking on Quick example in Test Navigator doesn't navigate to code.
 - Quick tests don't display in Test Navigator until tests have been run.
 - No support for performance tests.